LinghengMeng/4_Room_World_Environment/Environment/README.md

 ## Virtual Environment
 ### 1. FourRoomGridWorld
-For 4-Room Grid World, the state and action are discrete value.
+In 4-Room Grid World, the state and action are discrete value.
 >The cells of the grid corresponds to the states of the environment of four rooms as shown in **4Room World Screenshot**.
 From any state the agent can perform one of four actions, **up**, **down**, **left** or **right**, which have a stochastic effect.
 With probability 2/3, the actions cause the agent to move one cell in the corresponding direction, and with probability 1/3, the agent moves instead in one of the other three directions, each with probability 1/9.
 In either case, if the movement would take the agent into a wall then the agent remians in the same cell.
 Rewards are **zero** on all state transitions except transiting into goal state which has reward **one**.

 * Implemented in `Environment/FourRoomGridWorld.py`